TGDivy/TGDivy/README.md

 ## 💬🌞

-> The Truth is realized in an instant; the Act is practiced step by step. ~ Seungsahn
+> Before anything else, preparation is the key to success. ~ Alexander Graham Bell

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )